Daily Motivation for Retirees Who Want To Live Their Best Life!

 2. Read Something Uplifting to Set Your Emotional Tone

-Try this quote to spark your morning:
+Try this quote to start your day:

 “Retirement is not about stopping.
 It’s about finally becoming who you were too busy to be.”